Wowo51/TranscendAI/README.md

 My Raven code generation system is in beta.
 Raven is designed to solve more complex problems than can be solved with a single query to an LLM by making many queries to the LLM.
 I've uploaded some examples of what it can do to this repository.

+Raven improves upon other code generation services.
+Although ChatGPT and others can write code, the developer has to copy and paste the code out of ChatGPT and into their project with many of those services.
+Raven writes code directly to the drive from the Specification.
+It can also automatically compile, review, and write unit tests for that code.
+It can repeat those functions as necessary until the code is stable and all of the unit tests pass.
+This improves development cost and speed dramatically as code generation LLM's often do not produce properly functioning code on the first attempt.
+Raven is written in C# and producing C# with Raven is a first priority.
+Although I have produced web pages with Raven, I am most fluent with C# so I will be focusing on strong support for C# development.

 Examples, multidimensional optimizers.
 These are simple CPU optimizers, suitable for low dimensional problems.<br>
 Adam, Swarm.